 To decide whether a camping cot or sleeping pad is better for you, we’ll need to look at the benefits of each and their features.

-Why Should You Choose A Camping Cot Over A Sleeping Pad?
+Why Should You Choose Camping Cots Over Sleeping Pads?

 Camping cots are small portable beds used mostly for camping.
 These generally come in a standard size, but some brands may offer slightly larger or smaller-sized camping cots.
 Camping cots are most beneficial because you aren’t sleeping directly on the rugged and rocky ground.